Irregular HeartBeat

 While irregular heartbeat is often normal during this time, episodes are nevertheless sudden and alarming for many women.

-The first step towards managing irregular heartbeat during menopause is to learn about the symptoms, causes, and treatment of irregular heartbeat.
-Please read on to learn more about irregular heartbeat in menopause.
+The first step in managing irregular heartbeat during menopause is to learn about the symptoms, causes, and treatment.
+Read on to learn more about irregular heartbeat in menopause.

 About Irregular Heartbeat

-Irregular heartbeat, known medically as heart palpitations or tachycardia, occurs when the heart beats faster or more forcefully than normal.
-This often gives a woman an unpleasant awareness of her own heart beat.
+Irregular heartbeat, known medically as heart palpitations or arrhythmia, occurs when the heart beats faster or more forcefully than normal.
+This often gives a woman an unpleasant awareness of her own heartbeat.
 She may feel as if her heart has skipped a beat or is pounding out of her chest.
 Irregular heartbeat may or may not produce changes in heart rhythm.

-In most people, the average heart rate is 60 to 100 beats per minute.
-In some people, such as those who regularly exercise or take certain medications, a normal heart rate can be around 55 beats per minute (sometimes even less).
+For most people, the average heart rate is 60 - 100 beats per minute.
+For some individuals, such as those who regularly exercise or take certain medications, their normal heart rate can be around 55 beats per minute, sometimes even less.

-To measure a woman's heart rate at the wrist, put the index and middle finger on the inner side of the opposite wrist, just below the thumb base.
-Once the pulse is located, count the number of beats for one minute (or 30 seconds and double count).
+To measure heart rate at the wrist, put the index and middle finger on the inside of the opposite wrist, just below the thumb base.
+Once the pulse is located, count the number of beats for one minute (or 30 seconds and multiply by two).
 This will give a woman her heart beats per minute.

 Symptoms of Irregular Heartbeat